 All pages of such sites are indexed by Google and by the scholarly search engines and their links are then counted by Google’s ranking algorithms.

-Academics with access to these sites can post and edit the publications they authored, but also the academic works of other authors, provided that such works have a free distribution license and are not already published on that site.
+Academics with access to these sites can post and edit the publications they authored or contributed to, and also other works.

 The science repositories and archives stand as academic resources for other sites, which may feed with open-access papers.
 Therefore a CBALB link might also show in other places besides the academic site where posted.
 Moreover, the repositories assign a DOI (digital object identifier) and a doi.org link to every publication, which redirects to that publication.
 When a researcher cites a publication with its DOI, that publication gets backlinked automatically from the new one with the citation.
 This means that a CBALB link gets additional SEO value with every new citation of the publication carrying it.